Brave new work

-— Aaron Dignan helps companies navigate the unchartered territory of the workplace of the future.
-Dignan argues for defaulting to a a place of open information across an organization, and making exceptions only if there's a good reason.
+Aaron Dignan helps companies navigate the unchartered territory of the workplace of the future, advocating for open information.

 As the forces of globalization, technological innovation, and digital business models continue to shape our economies in unexpected ways and multiply the degrees of complexity in which companies operate, the century-old model of centralized, top-down management is crumbling.
 Still, the illusion of command and control provided by traditional power systems, and defining the shape of this “new way” to begin with, is hard to drop.